In Force — Phase 1 active from 1 May 2026

 Record keeping, evidence preparation and tenancy file management tools for the RRA era.

-Newly added to support live tenancy management, repairs, arrears, possession evidence and safety tracking.
+Newly added for live tenancy management, repairs, arrears, possession evidence and safety tracking.

 Official Government Information Sheet

-Mandatory document.
-Download from GOV.UK and provide the PDF itself, not a link only.
+Download from GOV.UK.
+Provide the PDF file itself — not a link only.

 TLA member fact sheets and key RRA resources